 Mastery of literacy provides everyone with access to information, our world’s cultures, imaginative thinking, critical thinking, originality, independence of thought, spirit and action.
 It is, we have discovered, most swiftly and effectively taught by the ‘Butterfly’ methodology, created and developed by Irina Tyk, and adopted and applied – to great effect – by Real Action.
 The Butterfly method empowers the individual with the pleasure of perceptive understanding, expressiveness, creativity, verbal reasoning.
 It enables achievement, mastery of knowledge, access to the classics of our culture – and all that follows…

-And in the Covid-dominated times in which we live in 2021, literacy mastery is our key enabler, our provider of the way forward through the Butterfly Education Resurrection: it is to this that our charity is currently dedicated.
+And in the Financially Challenging times in which we live in 2022, literacy mastery is our key enabler, our provider of the way forward through the Butterfly Education Resurrection: it is to this that our charity is currently dedicated.

 Our Vision - The Right to Read, The Right to Know